elfie-r/SportsBooking-CA/README.md

 1) To allow members to make a booking at any facility
 2) To check on the availability of facilities

+Remaining use cases coded by my teammates were not included.

 ### Getting started

-Sample.mdf is the test database built for the application.
+SA46Team08ADatabase.bak is the test database built for the application.

 1. Load the database.

-2. Run sample.sln using Visual Studio.
+2. Run SA46Team08ASportsFacilityBooking.sln using Visual Studio.